Asuka Langley Soryu: Rebuild of Evangelion saga

 During the recording of the feature film, she had to dub a scene in which Asuka screams in pain as she pulls an anti-Angel seal from her eye.
 When she recorded, the drawings for the sequence had not yet been completed, so she imagined the scenes involved, listening to the director's explanations and trying to do her best to feel the required sensations.
 Screaming, she tried to use all her imagination and pretended to stab herself, as if flesh were being torn from her.
 The support of Megumi Ogata, Shinji's voice actress who was already used to screaming in other Evangelion scenes, also helped her in the process.
 The last thing asked of her was to write the character's full name in cursive herself to be used in the film.
 She had lived in Australia for the past two decades, but was still unsure of how to write "Langley".
 Miyamura also played Soryu and Shikinami as two different people, but both with a strong desire to be better.
 Before the COVID-19 pandemic, her sessions were already finished; later, some points were resumed and re-recorded, so there was no precise prediction as to when the work would be finished.
-She still had difficulties in understanding the story, and had taken the habit of reading fan-made analysis.
+She still had difficulties in understanding the story, and had taken the habit of reading fan-made analysis to help herself.

 English dub

 Asuka is voiced by Tiffany Grant in English in the ADV films dub, and Stephanie McKeon in the Netflix dub.
 Grant felt playing Asuka was "refreshing", as "she says the most horrible things to people, things that you'd like to say to people and can't get away with".
-Grant says she greatly identified with the character, to the point of Asuka becoming a part of her: "She's kinda like my kid sister, which is why I feel the need to stick up for her".
-Grant met Miyamura in conventions in the early 2000s and, discussing their experiences portraying Asuka, Miyamura rekindled their shared love and concern for the character's happiness.
+Grant stated she greatly identified with the character, to the point of Asuka becoming a part of her: "She's kinda like my kid sister, which is why I feel the need to stick up for her".
+She also met Miyamura in conventions in the early 2000s and, discussing their experiences portraying Asuka, Miyamura rekindled their shared love and concern for the character's happiness.